Joker666/cogman/example/simple/README.md

 ```

 #### Send Task
 Send task will deliver the task to `amqp`.
 Task also need a handler to execute that task.
 Handler can be register individually using [Register](#register) api.
-Then handler parameter should be `nil`.
+Then handler parameter in `SendTask` should be `nil`.

 ```go
 if err := cogman.SendTask(task, handler); err != nil {